Skip to content

 You can inspect existing policies and rules from the Nylas CLI with nylas agent policy list and nylas agent rule list.
 Creation and updates currently go through the API.

 Policies, Rules, and Lists are optional.
-An Agent Account works out of the box with sensible plan defaults for send rate, storage, retention, and spam detection — you only need these resources when you want to customize that behavior or filter inbound messages.
+An Agent Account works out of the box with sensible plan defaults for send rate, storage, retention, and spam detection — you only need these resources when you want to customize that behavior or filter mail.
 Reach for them when you need to:

 • Customize limits per agent or customer.
 Different send quotas, storage caps, or retention windows for different Agent Accounts — for example, stricter limits on prototype accounts, higher quotas on a production sales agent.